draumaz/savesys/README.md

 **saveWriter** scans the line number and new variable you pass into it and writes to the file.

 # How To Use
-Let's say on line 6, the current variable is 0, and we want to change this to 7.
+Let's say on we want to change the variable on line six to '7'.

-NOTE: line_ext counts from zero; for line 6, you will want to write 5.
+NOTE: line_ext counts from zero; for line 6, you will want to write '5'.

 import savesys